apache/iotdb/client-py/README.md

 **Notice**
 1. time and value columns in Tablet are ndarray.
-2. it's better to use the specific dtypes to each ndarray, see the example below (if not, the default dtypes are also ok).
+2. recommended to use the specific dtypes to each ndarray, see the example below (if not, the default dtypes are also ok).

 ```python